-You may also be inadmissible to the United States if you seek admission as a returning or evidence to support your application.
+Requests for More Information.
+We may request that you provide more information or evidence to support your application.
 We may also request that you provide the originals of any copies you submit.
 If USCIS requests an original document from you, it will be returned to you after USCIS determines it no longer needs your original.